-A stock, share or equity is basically a piece of a company; owning that piece means that you are entitled to that company’s earnings and assets.
+A stock, share, or equity is a piece of a company; owning that piece means that you are entitled to that company’s earnings and assets.
 Companies offer stocks for several reasons, but mostly to bring in money for expansion, growth, research, or any other objective the company’s owners think might make more money.
-Inasmuch as you may own a stake in a company, individual traders like you and I don’t have much of a say in the way a company is run, which simply makes us speculative traders.
+Since you may own a stake in a company, individual traders like you and I don’t have much of a say in the way a company is run, which simply makes us speculative traders.

 Companies first offer stocks through an IPO (initial public offering), this is referred to as the primary market.
-Afterwards, shareholders can freely buy or sell their stocks, creating the secondary market where they can trade between one another without directly involving the company.
+Afterward, shareholders can freely buy or sell their stocks, creating a secondary market where they can trade with one another without directly involving the company.
 Combining all companies in the world, you can see how there are so many stocks to be bought or sold in the secondary stock market, and this is where most of us take part.

-The initial price of a stock at the IPO is determined by an underwriter who values the company based on its earnings, growth and investor confidence.
-From this initial price, the value of a stock varies depending on the number of people buying or selling the stock.
-It is simply determined by the law of demand and supply, because a trade requires someone willing to buy and another to sell.
+The initial price of a stock at the IPO is determined by an underwriter who values the company based on its earnings, growth, and investor confidence.
+From this initial price, the value of stock varies depending on the number of people buying or selling the stock.
+It is simply determined by the law of demand and supply because a trade requires someone willing to buy and another to sell.